New Century Edition History and Team

 Lee S. Woofenden has written annotations for the New Century Edition since 2007 and has been its annotations editor since 2011; he served previously as a Latin consultant for the project in 2002 and 2003.
 He received a BA in the combined study of psychology, religion, and communications from Fairhaven College, Western Washington University, Bellingham, Washington, in 1993, as well as an MA in Swedenborgian studies from the Swedenborg School of Religion, Newton, Massachusetts, in 1996.
 He was pastor of the New Jerusalem Church in Bridgewater, Massachusetts, from 1996 to 2007.
 Rev. Woofenden’s translation of Swedenborg’s De Nova Hierosolyma et Ejus Doctrina Coelesti (under the title The Heavenly City: A Spiritual Guidebook) was published by the Swedenborg Foundation in 1993.
 His other publications include On Earth as it is In Heaven: Reflections on Jesus’ Parables of the Kingdom and Emanuel Swedenborg’s Heaven and Hell (2005) and Death and Rebirth: From Near-Death Experiences to Eternal Life (2009).

-George F. Dole holds a BA from Yale, an MA from Oxford, and a PhD from Harvard.
-Now professor emeritus, Dr. Dole taught ancient languages, the Bible, and theology at the Swedenborg School of Religion in Newton, Massachusetts.
-He has served as translator for other volumes of Swedenborg’s works, and he is also the author of Freedom and Evil, Sorting Things Out, A Book about Us, and The Universe and I. He lives in Bath, Maine.
+†George F. Dole earned a BA from Yale, an MA from Oxford, and a PhD from Harvard.
+He taught ancient languages, the Bible, and theology at the Swedenborg School of Religion and the Pacific School of Religion.
+He served as translator for many volumes of Swedenborg’s works, including Heaven and Hell, New Jerusalem, Revelation Unveiled, and Marriage Love, and he was also the author of Freedom and Evil, Sorting Things Out, A Book about Us, and The Universe and I.

 Lisa Hyatt Cooper has more than three decades of experience as an editor, consultant, and translator.
 She was unanimously selected by the New Century Edition’s editorial committee to translate Swedenborg’s fifteen-volume work Arcana Coelestia (Secrets of Heaven).
 In 1976, Ms. Cooper received a BA cum laude in religion and philosophy from Bryn Athyn College, Bryn Athyn, Pennsylvania.
 Her additional education includes the study of Latin, classical Greek, and Hebrew at Dickinson College, Carlisle, Pennsylvania; graduate work in Swedenborgian research at Bryn Athyn College; and training in translation under the auspices of the Swedenborg Society, London.
 Her previous work includes acting as Latin consultant on the majority of John Elliott’s translation of Arcana Coelestia (1983–1999) and on George F. Dole’s 1996 translation of Last Judgment.
 Her own published translations include Secrets of Heaven, volumes 1 (2008) and 2 (2011), for the New Century Edition; and a Latin edition of Swedenborg’s De Telluribus (Other Planets), published in 1980 and reprinted in 2011.
 She served on the General Church Translation Committee for thirty-six years and on its executive committee for eighteen of those years.